microsoft/ALAppExtensions/Modules/System/Azure Storage Services Authorization/README.md

-This module exposes functionality to assist with Authentication against the [Azure Storage Services REST API](https://docs.microsoft.com/en-us/rest/api/storageservices/).
+This module provides functionality for authenticating to the [Azure Storage Services REST API](https://docs.microsoft.com/en-us/rest/api/storageservices/).

+> This module does not store credentials for Azure Storage services.
+> Use caution when you store and pass credentials.
+> We recommend that you familiarize yourself with [Azure security baseline for Azure Storage](https://docs.microsoft.com/en-us/security/benchmark/azure/baselines/storage-security-baseline).

 ### Access Key / Shared Key
 An access key is one possible way to authenticate requests against the API.
 See [Authorize with Shared Key](https://docs.microsoft.com/en-us/rest/api/storageservices/authorize-with-shared-key) for more information.